Compile-Time Polymorphism vs. Runtime Polymorphism

-But modern C++ gives us another equally powerful set of tools: templates, CRTP, std::variant, and type erasure, which together form the world of compile-time polymorphism.
-The two might seem to differ only in "when the behavior is decided," but they actually involve trade-offs across performance, Flash and RAM usage, testability, ABI stability, compile times, and debugging experience.
-For embedded systems, these trade-offs are rarely academic—they are real engineering constraints.
+However, modern C++ provides us with an equally powerful set of tools: templates, CRTP, std::variant, type erasure, and others.
+These constitute the world of compile-time polymorphism.
+While the two approaches may seem to differ only in "when the behavior is determined," they actually involve trade-offs across multiple dimensions: performance, flash and RAM usage, testability, ABI stability, compilation time, and debugging experience.
+For embedded systems, these trade-offs are often not academic; they are real engineering constraints.

-The most native form of polymorphism in C++ is runtime polymorphism (dynamic polymorphism).
-This most common form typically involves calling virtual functions through a base class pointer or reference: the base class contains virtual functions, derived classes override them, and at runtime the object's actual type is used to index into the vtable and execute the corresponding implementation.
-The key point is that at the call site, only the base class is known at compile time; the actual binding happens at runtime.
-This relies on a vtable (one per class with virtual functions) plus a vptr inside the object (a pointer to the vtable).
+The form of polymorphism native to C++ is runtime polymorphism (dynamic polymorphism).
+This most common form typically refers to calling virtual functions through base class pointers or references: the base class contains virtual functions, derived classes override them, and at runtime, the actual implementation is executed by indexing the vtable based on the object's actual type.
+The key point is that the call site only knows about the base class at compile time; the actual binding happens at runtime.
+Its implementation relies on a vtable (for each class with virtual functions) + a vptr in the object (a pointer to the vtable).

 Typical Code Comparison: Device Driver Interface

 Imagine a simple scenario: abstracting a Sensor with a read operation.
-First, the runtime polymorphism version:
+Let's first look at the runtime polymorphism version:

 struct ISensor {